What is it that you need to look for in an SDI cable? Should you go for an HDMI connector or an SDI one?

 Coaxial cable is the simplest type of cable found.
 Coaxial cable has a central core, and it is either of aluminum and copper, clad in a dielectric constant.
 A braided copper mesh surrounds it for shielding, and finally, the insulator over it.

 - Coaxial cables have a male connector at the ends which connect to the female connectors.
-They are most commonly used in cable television.
+They are the most common use in cable television.

 - SDI is a transmission format.
 It uses coaxial cables along with BNC [Bayonet Neil Concelman] connector.

 The reason for the use of coaxial cable is that it is very cheap compared to other cables.
 All the major institutions, whether be it the military, bank, telecom, uses SDI.